-The beloved beer garden.
-A spacious habitat where humans come to meet, discuss the daily grind and most importantly, sink glorious, golden beers amongst the shady foliage.
-No, this article is not narrated by David Attenborough *stops English accent*, but we’re hella sure Sir Attenborough loves this environment as much as we do.
+The beloved beer garden—a spacious habitat where humans come to meet, discuss the daily grind and, most importantly, sink glorious, golden beers amongst the shady foliage.

 Although us Aussies can’t claim its creation (let’s give a collective thanks to Germany), the tradition has certainly made an impression, and it’s one that’s here to stay.
 We asked our followers on Instagram for their picks of the best spots to sink a cold one in the great outdoors—so here are the best beer gardens in Sydney, according to you.

 Coogee Bay Hotel